Visiting Iceland in February | The Ultimate Guide

 Photo from Excellent 10-Hour Golden Circle & Horse Riding Tour with Transfer from Reykjavik

-One thousand years of evolutionary isolation has turned the Icelandic horse into a strong and resilient animal - even in February's cold.
+One thousand years of evolutionary isolation has turned the Icelandic horse into a strong and resilient animal — they can thrive even in cold February temperatures.
 Unless the conditions are bordering a blizzard, they're more than happy to be outside, socialize, and play in the snow.
-Horse riding tours are available throughout the year.
+Thanks to their resilience, horse riding tours are available throughout the year!

 Riding an Icelandic Horse is one of the most authentic Icelandic experiences that you can partake in when visiting the country.
-Don't miss it!
+Don't miss the chance to make it part of your February vacation!

 Sightseeing in Iceland in February